For information on the print series and to browse the catalogue of books.

 If you have an editorial question (including a proposal, question about editorial review process, query about revising a manuscript), please contact the series' General Editor.

 If you have question about the material preparation of the final manuscript and/or the book production process, please contact the Publishing Coordinator.

 If you have a question about publicity, marketing, and sales of your book, please contact the Senior Books Marketing Executive.

 If you have a question about a manuscript currently in production, please contact the Head of Production.

 Every Oxford University Studies in the Enlightenment author is entitled to 35% discount on their own book, on any book in the series, and on all other Liverpool University Press titles.
 You can order books from our Trade Marketing Manager.

 Once your final manuscript and all associated files have been submitted to the General Editor, your book will be passed onto the Publishing Coordinator.
 She will contact you at this stage to issue your contract and once this is signed your book will be put into production.

 Where are the reviews for my book?

 Some journal publications which will review your book are published twice a year or even annually.
 Have patience when it comes to reviews of your work, we pass on reviews to you as soon as we receive them.
 It can take anywhere onward of 6 months to receive them.

 Can we send a review copy to xyz?We will accommodate review copy requests wherever possible.
-Contact the Publishing Coordinator with your suggestion for any review or publicity outlets.
+Contact the Publishing Cooardinator with your suggestion for any review or publicity outlets.